rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 ## Capital Vol. III: Tidy scraping MS Word `.doc` and `.docx` files with `officer`

-File formats associated with word processing software are one of the most abundant sources of text data out there, especially those associated with Microsoft Word.
-When working with a team of people, especially people who are usually doing non-data related tasks, you'll need to work with these types of documents often, especially MS Word or Google Docs.
+File formats associated with word processing software are one of the most abundant sources of text data out there, especially those associated with Microsoft Word and Google Docs.
+When working with a team of people, particularly people who are usually doing non-data related tasks, you'll need to work with these types of documents often.
 R has great integration with Docs, but that's a topic for another time.
 To complete the trilogy, we'll scrape the text of Capital Volume 3 from a MS Word `.doc` file.

 ### The perils of importing raw text from `.doc` files